Diaper Dermatitis in Children

 - Diaper dermatitis is inflammation of the skin under a diaper.

-- It is most often because of irritation from urine and feces.
+- It's most often because of irritation from urine and feces.

 - Different types of diaper dermatitis have different symptoms.
 When irritated from urine and feces, the skin is usually red in color.